1880 Sismet Road Mississauga, ON L4W 1W9, Canada

 In many situations at the end of the vitrectomy surgery, the eye is filled with a balanced salt solution (a saline solution used exclusively for eye surgery), specialized gas bubbles, or silicone oil.
 The use of silicone oil for patients who have high myopia may reduce the risk of retinal detachments following vitrectomy surgery and is almost always mandatory in patients who have a localized posterior detachment of the macula associated with a myopic macular hole formation.
 Silicone, an inert substance, can remain in the eye for over ten years in some cases.

-OCC EYECARE CENTRE LOCATIONS
+OCC EYECARE CENTRE LOCATION

 Our specialized team of doctors and state-of-the-art facility